Motor Vehicle Salesperson

 - often work long hours, which may include evenings and weekends, and may also be on call

 - may deliver cars locally and nationally, and those with more experience may travel overseas to look at vehicles for the New Zealand market.

 What's the job really like?

-There are no specific secondary education requirements to become a motor vehicle salesperson.
-However, NCEA Level 1 English and maths may be useful.
+There are no specific secondary education requirements for this job, but accounting, business studies, English and maths are useful.

 Motor vehicle salespeople need to be: